blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - The package implements a paginator that lets you iterate through large result sets as LazyCollections, backed by the AWS PHP paginator.
-However, bear in mind this can result in repeated DynamoDB requests, if you would rather avoid this and keep the results in memory after you've access them, just call `->remember()` on the collection.
+However, bear in mind this can result in repeated DynamoDB requests, if you would rather avoid this and keep the results in memory after you access them, just call `->remember()` on the collection.

 ## Limitations